open5e/open5e/content/srd/gameplay-mechanics/movement.md

 a narrow stone arch.”

-Sometimes it’s important, though, to know how long it takes to get from one spot to another,

-whether the answer is in days, hours, or minutes.
+Sometimes it’s important, though, to know how long it takes to get from one spot to another, whether the answer is in days, hours, or minutes.
+The rules for determining travel time depend on two factors: the speed and travel pace of the creatures moving and the terrain they’re moving over.

+### Speed

+Every character and monster has a speed, which is the distance in feet that the character or monster can walk in 1 round.
+This number assumes short bursts of energetic movement in the midst of a life-­ threatening situation.

 The following rules determine how far a character or monster can move in a minute, an hour, or a day.